Ancient Vessels

 USS OREGON

 As the USS Oregon continued south, the weather began to change for the worse.
-The heavily laden warship continually dipped her bow into mountainous wave.
+The heavily laden battleship continually dipped her bow into mountainous wave.
 At times her deck disappeared completely under solid sheets of water.
-Whenever the battleship’s bow plunged beneath the churning sea, her propellers lifted clear of the water and whirled around at tremendous speed, shaking the ship like a quivering leaf.
+Whenever the ship’s bow plunged beneath the churning sea, her propellers lifted clear of the water and whirled around at tremendous speed, shaking the ship like a quivering leaf.

 The tension of the voyage was beginning to take its toll on the frazzled nerves of the tired crew.
 One grumbling sailor stated: “Boxes, benches, and all extra mess chests have been stowed away.
-We have no place to sit down, except on deck, and then have to let our feet hang over the side.
-The men can’t seem to get enough water, and the cook’s sourbread would make good shrapnel for clearing the decks.”
+We have no place to sit down, except on deck, and then have to let our feet hang over the side.”

-When the USS Oregon neared Rio de Janeiro, the battleship dashed ahead of the Marietta and raced for the port at top speed.
-Clark anchored in Rio Harbor at 3 in the afternoon of April 30.
-A dispatch boat immediately pulled alongside the Oregon with Navy Department telegrams.
-Clark was notified that the United States had been officially at war with Spain since April 25.
-Oregon had travelled 42 days!
+After travelling 42 days, the USS Oregon neared Rio de Janeiro and raced for the port at top speed.
+As Clark anchored in Rio Harbor in the afternoon of April 30, a dispatch boat immediately pulled alongside the ship USS Oregon with s Navy Department telegram: the United States had been officially at war with Spain since April 25.

 USS OREGON MODEL

 On May 4, USS Oregon and her two escorts steamed out of Rio de Janeiro.
-It soon became evident that the accompanying vessels were too slow for the battleship, and Clark worried that they would be more of a hindrance than help in a battle.
-He ordered the Marietta and Nictheroy to Cape Frio, and the Oregon headed north alone.
+It soon became evident that the accompanying vessels were too slow for the battleship.
+Clark ordered them to Cape Frio, and the battleship Oregon headed north alone.

 On May 8, USS Oregon steamed into Bahia, Brazil.
 Captain Clark requested permission to anchor in the harbor.
-He used the excuse of “engine trouble,” and notified the port authority that the battleship might be at Bahia for several days.
+He used the excuse of “engine trouble.”
 In reality, the purpose of the stopover was to apply a fresh coat of warpaint and replenish the ship’s coal and water supply.
-Clark’s comment of “several days” was intended to deceive any Spanish agents lurking in the vicinity.

-After 68 grueling days, the odyssey of the Oregon had finally ended on May 26.
-She arrived in the Cuba theater of operations and took part in the destruction of the Spanish Fleet at Santiago, Cuba.
-USS OREGON took actions against eight Spanish vessels in that engagement.
+After 68 grueling days, the odyssey of the Oregon finally ended on May 26.
+The battleship arrived in the Cuba theater of operations and took part in the destruction of the Spanish Fleet at Santiago.
+USS Oregon took actions against eight Spanish vessels in that engagement.
 She was called "McKinley's bulldog" at the battle because she appeared as a tough dog, speeding into a fight, and the white wake off her bow was said to appear as a "bone" clenched in her teeth.

 The cruise of the USS Oregon was described as “unprecedented in battleship history, and one which will long preserve its unique distinction.”
 Every American was stirred by the excitement of the adventure, and a few expressed their emotions in verse.
 John James Meehan, in his poem “The Race of the Oregon,” wrote: “When your boys shall ask what the guns are for, Then tell them the tale of the Spanish War, And the breathless millions that looked upon The matchless race of the Oregon."

-The Oregon’s famous voyage had significance far beyond the part she played in the Spanish-American War.
-The trip itself advertised to the public as well as to the military, as nothing else could have, the strategic necessity for building a canal across the Central American isthmus.
+The USS Oregon’s famous voyage had significance far beyond the part she played in the Spanish-American War.
+The trip itself advertised to the public as well as to the military the strategic necessity for building a canal across the Central American isthmus.
 A canal would have allowed the Oregon to steam 4,000 miles rather than 12,000.
 Accordingly, the United States entered into a treaty in 1901 to build a canal, one wide enough to accommodate battleships.

 Click on thumbnails for more beautiful photos